 SATURDAY (29 September) — Today is the birthday of the great Spanish writer Miguel de Cervantes (1547–1616). ⬩ It’s also the birthday of the pioneering Austrian-American economic philosopher Ludwig von Mises (1881–1973).

 🥂 YOUR WEEKLY TOAST: “May the gale of prosperity waft us into the port of happiness.”

 ❡ Toasts are a fun tradition for your family table.
 We offer one each week — you can take it up, or make up one of your own (“To North American dinosaurs!”), or invite a different person to come up with one for each meal (“To variety in toasting!”).
-Our current examples are adapted from two old collections: Marchant’s “Toasts and sentiments” (1888) and the anonymous Social and Convivial Toast-Master (1841).
+Our current set of toasts are mostly taken from an old anthology called The Pic-Nic, a Collection of Recitations, and Comic Songs, Toasts, Sentiments, &c.
+(London, 1816).
 What will you toast this week?

 ❡ Let the river run: Why not do a homeschool study of world rivers over the course of the year?
 Take the one we select each week (above), or start with the river lists in your almanac (pages 691–692), and make it a project to look them all up in your atlas, or in a handy encyclopedia either online or on a weekly visit to your local library.
 A whole world of geographical learning awaits you.

 What do you have planned for your homeschool this week? 😊